A great way to preserve your fresh peaches is by freezing them. Freezing peaches lets you have those fresh summer peaches any time of the year.

 Peaches stored in a deep freeze will maintain good quality for one year.
 Use these frozen peaches in smoothies, peach muffins, peach bars, blackberry peach cobbler, and just all by themselves as a snack.

 Peaches.
 That's it!!!
 Just peaches.
+I like to use freestone peaches because it's easy to remove the pit.
 I don't use lemon juice or citric acid on the peaches.
 I just don't think they need them.
 The peaches really don't discolor through this process.

 How to freeze peaches